So What (Loona song): Commercial performance

 The song debuted at number 89 on the Billboard K-Pop Hot 100 chart becoming their first entry on the chart.
 On the US World songs chart the song peaked at number 4 becoming their second highest-peaking song on the chart.

 Promotion

-On January 8, 2020, Blockberry Creative announced that the leader HaSeul would be sitting out from promotions due to health reasons.
+On January 8, 2020, Blockberry Creative announced that the leader HaSeul would be sitting out from promotions for health reasons.
 On February 5, the day of the song's release, Loona planned to hold a showcase for "So What" at 8:00PM.
 Due to COVID-19 concerns, on February 2, Blockberry Creative announced that the showcase was canceled for fans, and it would be held without them as planned.
 On February 25, a few weeks after [#]'s release, Loona made their first appearance on Weekly Idol as special guests with Oh My Girl's Seunghee and Hyojung.

 Accolades

 On March 12, 2020, Loona received their first music show win on Mnet's M Countdown with the song.